makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 The oven yawned out to her, empty.
 The oven was easy, because it had a light that turned on while open, and off when closed.
 The fridge did, too, but the oven had its pristine glass door through which she could observe the light cycling.
 The stove had similar lights which, the associate at the hardware store assured here, were connected directly to the burners.
 Even so, she touched each cooktop surface gingerly to test for warmth, turned all the burners on, then off again.

 On a whim, the drawers were next.
 Thankfully, most of those were empty, and the rest mostly so.
 The underside of the silverware tray was inspected with care.

-While she had the drawer open, a sudden pang of fear coursed through her.
+A twinge in her chest, a little pang, she held the drawer partly open.
+A fear.
+A cool, blue, perfectly smooth and round fear just behind her breastbone, snaking tendrils out along her limbs.

 Down on her knees, Sélène eased open the cabinet door and peered up toward the underside of the drawer, ensuring that there was nothing between the drawer's underside and the cabinet, and that the drawer sides didn't reach the underside of the counter, that there was a gap.

-The pang continued to grow with a cool intensity, spreading out along her limbs.
+The pang continued to grow with a cool intensity, arteries as avenues to carry it throughout her body.

 So she checked the rest of the drawers.

-Finally, she stood in the center of the kitchen, fished her phone out of her pocket, and thumbed the screen on.
+Finally, swallowing as best she could, Sélène stood in the center of the kitchen.
+She fished her phone out of her pocket, and thumbed the screen on.
 Turning a slow circle, she took a panorama of the kitchen.

 She waited for the panorama to be stitched together, then pulled it up and inspected it carefully, scrolling along its length.

-And there, in the doorway as seen in the pano, was the barest hint of a figure.
+Cabinet.
+Cabinet.
+Fridge.
+Cabinet.
+Doorway.
+The barest hint of a figure.

 Her head jerked up and she let out a shriek at the sight of her husband standing at the entrance to the kitchen, tired smile on his muzzle.
-She let her phone drop from her hands and clutched at her chest, that cool ache replaced with hot embarrassment.
+Her phone dropped from her paws and she clutched at her chest, that cool ache replaced with hot embarrassment.

 Aiden stepped forward quickly and lifted up her phone careful to touch only the edges, and deposit it back into her paw.
 "Sorry, Sélène, I should've stepped in more.
 May I hug?"